cookaa/CodeOfConduct/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * :heavy_exclamation_mark: TODO: add items in the A category for attendance.
+    * Be prompt for class start time

 * Unacceptable Conduct (U):
   * Members shall not
     * :heavy_exclamation_mark: TODO: add items in the U category for attendance.
+    * Be absent more than the alloted number of days permitted

 #### Deadlines